 Hazing is not tolerated at Washington State University.
 If you witness acts of hazing, please provide us with the following information in order to begin investigating the issue.
 We ask that you provide your contact information so we have a viable reason to follow up on the report.
 Please note that anonymous hazing reports are not easily followed up upon, or enforceable .

-Hazing may be reported by completing the Report Misconduct form located on the Office of Student Conduct webpage.
-You may also call the OSC at (509)335-4532.
+Hazing may be reported by completing the Hazing Incident form located on the Center for Community Standards webpage.
+You may also call (509)335-4532.

 HazingPrevention.Org is a national organization and a valuable resource for students, parents, and educators seeking to learn more about hazing and obtaining resources for prevention efforts.